-This is the third in a series of guest posts from Ed Redmond, Cartographic Specialist in the Library of Congress, Geography and Map Division, documenting the cartographic history of maps related to the American Civil War, 1861-1865.
+This is a series of posts documenting the cartographic history of maps related to the American Civil War, 1861-1865.
 The posts will appear on a regular basis.

 On April 12, 1861, the first salvos of the American Civil War were fired with the bombardment of Fort Sumter, situated in Charleston Harbor, South Carolina, by Confederate guns.
 Unable to reply effectively, the commanding officer, Major Robert Anderson, surrendered on April 13th.
 As shown on an 1861 map published by George T. Perry entitled Part of Charleston Harbor, embracing forts Moultrie, Sumter, Johnson, and Castle Pinckney, also Sullivan, James & Morris islands, Fort Sumter was situated in the middle of Charleston Harbor and by April 1861, it was one of the last Federal outposts in the region.